Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Experimental Details

-\paragraph{Training and evaluation environments.} \figref{fig:exp:env:1} presents snapshots of tested D4RL locomotion tasks: halfcheetah, walker2d, ant and antmaze. halfcheetah, walker2d, and ant have dense rewards, while antmaze has sparse rewards, and all environments are equipped with continuous state and action spaces.
+\paragraph{Environments.} \figref{fig:exp:env:1} and \figref{fig:exp:env:2} present the tested D4RL tasks: the locomotion ones include halfcheetah, walker2d, ant, antmaze, hopper, humanoid; while the Adroit hand ones include pen, relocate, hammer and door. antmaze has sparse rewards, while all other environments have dense reward.
+All environments are equipped with continuous state and action spaces.

 In the halfcheetah environment, the 2D agent resembles a simplified cheetah model with a torso and lined legs, with the objective of forward locomotion and maintaining balance while maximizing speed.
 In the walker2d environment, the 2D humanoid agent has 2 legs and multiple joints, with the objective of stable bipedal walking without falling.
-In the ant environment, the agent is a 3D quadrupedal agent with multiple joints and degrees of freedom, with the objective of moving forward efficiently while maintaining balance.
+In the ant environment, the agent is a 3D quadrupedal agent with multiple joints and degrees of freedom, with the objective of moving forward efficiently while maintaining balance. humanoid and hopper are similar.
 For all of these environments, rewards are given for velocity to encourage the agent to move forward efficiently while maintaining balance, and several offline datasets, per \citep{fu2020d4rl}, with varying characteristics, as detailed below, were tested.

-\figref{fig:exp:env:1}(right most) presents snapshots of tested Adroit manipulation tasks: relocate.
-This environment involve a simulated 28-DoF robotic arm interacting with objects in a 3D space and are characterized by sparse rewards and continuous state and action spaces.
+\figref{fig:exp:env:1} (right most) presents a snapshot of relocate.
+This environment involve a simulated 28-DoF robotic arm interacting with objects in a 3D space and are characterized by sparse rewards and continuous state and action spaces. door, hammer, pen are similar high-dimensional robotic arm manipulation tasks.

 In the relocate environment, the arm must pick up a ball and move it to a target position, requiring coordinated grasping and relocation of an object in 3D space.
 For all of these environments, rewards are sparse and typically only given upon task completion, increasing the exploration difficulty.